Anthrax in animals

 Testing for anthrax

-Appropriate samples can be collected and tested on farm using the hand-held immunochromatographic test (ICT) with results available within 15 minutes.
+Appropriate samples can be collected and tested on farm using the hand-held immunochromatographic test (ICT) in cattle and sheep with results available within 15 minutes.
 Further confirmatory testing is usually undertaken at a laboratory, taking approximately 24 hours.
 This testing will be carried out at no cost to the farmer.

 To encourage this, cattle, sheep and goat producers are eligible for a one-off industry-funded incentive payment of $1,000 (cattle) or $500 (sheep or goat) following a positive diagnosis of anthrax if the: